H. R. 335

 In developing the action plan, the Task Force shall—

-coordinate and consult with the State of Florida, and affected local and tribal governments;
+consult with the State of Florida, and affected local and tribal governments;

 consult with representatives from regional academic, agricultural, industry, and other stakeholder groups;